Bakek-lang/portfolio-2/src/markdown/this_blog.md

 ### Managing Images

 Remember, when using Vite, relative paths in Markdown might not work as expected.
-For images it`s best to put them in the **public** folder and use absolute paths in your Markdown:
+For images it's best to put them in the **public** folder and use absolute paths in your Markdown:

 ```md
 ![Example Image](/assets/example_image.png)